200WordRPG/200wordrpg.github.io/index.md

 # Judging Process

+**Submissions Open** (April 15th - April 23rd)
+An entry form will be posted at the bottom of this page and your entries will be posted up on the site as they are submitted.
+Until then, feel free to start drafting and editing ideas!

 **Round 1** (April 26th - May 3rd)

 Judges will be assigned a number of entries to read (so that each entry is read by at least 2 judges).
 Each judge will select their top 4 entries, writing a short spotlight about each one and why they chose it.